Custom certificate authority (CA) in Azure Kubernetes Service (AKS) (preview)

 --os-type Linux

-If there are currently no other node pools with the feature enabled, cluster will have to reconcile its settings for the changes to take effect.
-Before that happens, daemonset and pods, which install CAs won't appear on the cluster.
-This operation will happen automatically as a part of AKS's reconcile loop.
-You can trigger reconcile operation immediately by running the az aks update command:
+If no other node pools with the feature enabled exist, the cluster has to reconcile its settings for the changes to take effect.
+This operation happens automatically as a part of AKS's reconcile loop.
+Before the operation, the daemon set and pods don't appear on the cluster.
+You can trigger an immediate reconcile operation using the az aks update command.
+The daemon set and pods appear after the update completes.

 Configure an existing node pool to use a custom CA

-To configure an existing node pool to use a custom CA, run the az aks nodepool update command with the --enable-custom-trust-ca
+• Configure an existing node pool to use a custom CA using the az aks nodepool update command with the --enable-custom-trust-ca parameter.

 az aks nodepool update \